How to train a dog with separation anxiety (step by step)

 Calming supplements: Can lower baseline arousal enough to make practice sessions more productive for mild-to-moderate cases.
 Useful adjunct – not a substitute. → See: Best Calming Supplements for Dogs (2026)

 CBD oil: Gaining traction as a complementary tool for anxious dogs.
-Look for third-party tested, veterinarian-formulated products. → See: Best CBD for Dog Anxiety (2026)
+Look for third-party tested, research-backed-formulated products. → See: Best CBD for Dog Anxiety (2026)

 Frozen Kongs and long-duration chews: Useful for mild-to-moderate cases to build positive associations with alone time.
 Not effective for severe cases – the dog is too anxious to engage.